Adricarpin/SageMaker-Pipelines/README.md

-You can create a Studio with the Quick start option just entering a name and choosing a IAM role with an AmazonSageMakerFullAccess policy attached.
+You can create a Studio with the Quick start option just entering a name and choosing an IAM role with an AmazonSageMakerFullAccess policy attached.

 :ledger:NOTE: If you don't know how to create a IAM role, you should before moving on, so be careful.
 IAM roles is a tool that you need to understand as it can handle security problems.
 Learning how IAM roles work can be a chore, but remember that AWS is a very powerfull tool.
-With a great power comes great responsability.
+With great power comes great responsability.
 Don't forget uncle Ben.

 Once the Studio is created, click on Open studio.